jshwaa/EE283_Week7/Alignment/DNAseq_SangerConvertandAlign/EE283_Final/Python_VCF_analysis.md

  1) iterate over each variant position in the vcf file and sum the ALT (and total) alleles indicated by each sample GT

-	-divide sum by total sample allele number per variant for ALT allele frequency and by per-sample allele number (2) for sample 		frequency
+	-divide ALT allele sum by total sample allele number per variant for ALT allele frequency and append to line as new column -replace GT:AD:DP:GQ:PL sample information with each sample's ALT allele frequency

  2) for each variant, iterate over every sample to collect ALT (and total) AD and DP read counts

-	-divide each sample's respective ALT read counts by total read counts for raw ALT frequency (AD) and coverage (DP) -output values
+	-divide each sample's respective ALT read counts by total read counts for raw ALT frequency (AD) and coverage (DP)

 First, remove VCF header and comments and cut relevant record fields at the command line to make a txt file for python:
 ```